 If we wanted, we could take this into a discussion of different religious traditions that emphasize either the integration of the soul into the greater universal network (Hinduism or Buddhism) or the existence of personal identity after death (Abrahamic religions).
 On one hand it’s debatable whether the developers of Final Fantasy VII actually wanted to talk about *all that* but on the other…clear parallels are rarely coincidental.
 During the playthrough with the friend that I mentioned earlier, she even suggested that perhaps the last telepathic conversation that Cloud has with Aerith is meant to resemble the New Testament’s account of Christ’s anguish in the Garden of Gethsemane.

-Before moving too far past all this, I wanted to address the fact that I opened all this by saying that the fan theory that Aerith and Jenova are the real main characters of Final Fantasy VII rather than Cloud and Sephiroth.
+Before moving too far past all this, I wanted to address the fact that I opened with a fan theory that Aerith and Jenova are the real main characters of Final Fantasy VII rather than Cloud and Sephiroth.
 Especially since I spent so much time talking about what the appearances of death mean to Cloud as expressed by Aerith and Sephiroth.
 By main characters, I mean the characters who move the plot.
 Antagonist does something, protagonist responds, etc. One of the more polarizing aspects of the story of Final Fantasy XIII was the revelation that the relationship between Fang and Vanille supports the entire plot and the characters that we initially thought of as protagonists (Lightening & co. ) are mere witnesses.

 And clearly the division between the active protagonists and antagonists and those that witness alongside them can dramatically effect what the story is about.
 If FFXIII’s main character was Fang, it would be a story about interpersonal love triumphing above all.
 If it were Vanille, it would be about the supreme importance of the greater good.
 Situating Lightening (and Cloud) as main characters, though, makes FFXIII (and VII) about a clash between free will, determinism and the spectrum of truth claims that our minds use to make sense of the world around us.